Trend of Gold Rate in India for June 2018 (rates per gram of 24 karat gold)

 Gold prices in December were low as the country was still reeling from the demonetisation policy and the resultant troubles associated with it.
 Gold traded low as industrial demand was sluggish, in spite of it being the festive season.
 Prices reached a high of Rs.2,893 at the beginning of the month, falling during the month due to poor demand.
 Demand for gold declined as markets performed well, bolstered by strong retail demand due to festive season purchases.
 Prices began to rise towards the end of the month, though gold prices declined overall.
 Gold prices ended the year at Rs.2,844 per gram.

-Check the Trend of Gold Rate in India for October 2016 to December 2016 in detail:
+Trend of Gold Rate in India for October 2016 to December 2016 in detail:

 |1st October rate||Rs.3,205 per gram|